Q: Where is Independence Goes Dark Festival located?

 A: No, spaces will be assigned to individuals by the staff running the event.
 If you wish to camp next to your buddies, you should purchase your ticket at the same time.

-Q: Can I have an open fire in my camp spot?
+Q: Can I smoke in my camp spot?

-A: NO fires will be allowed in the camp sites.
-If you wish to smoke cigarettes, please go to the nearest parking lot and dispose of your bud properly.
+A: NO smoking will be allowed in the camp sites.
+If you wish to smoke cigarettes, please go to the nearest parking lot and dispose of your butt properly.

 Q: What is going on at the festival?